-Failing a satisfactory response in the pre-grievance step, the Union shall, by stating their case in writing, within seven (7) working days after the pregrievance step response is received, submit the grievance to the Department Head.
+Failing a satisfactory response in the pre-grievance step, the Union shall, by stating their case in writing, within seven (7) working days after the pre-grievance step response is received, submit the grievance to the Department Head.
 Department Head(s) or delegate shall arrange a grievance meeting with the Shop Steward or Union Representative within fourteen (14) working days of when the grievance was submitted to seek settlement.
-The Department Head shall have seven (7) working days from the grievance meeting to investigate the matter and respond.
+The Department Head shall have seven (7) working days from the grievance meeting to investigate the matter and respond in writing with a particularized response to each specific allegation outlined in the grievance.